CPCLab/molsim-ontology/README.md

 2. Create an account or log in
 3. Click on "Create Project" or "Upload Project"
 4. Upload the `molsim.ttl` file
 Note: WebProtégé does not support reasoner.
+Please use the desktop version instead to ensure a proper logical checks.

 ## Contributing